webdcg/redis/docs/keys.md

 - [expire](#expire) - Set a key's time to live in seconds
 - [setTimeout](#setTimeout) - Set a key's time to live in seconds
 - [pexpire](#pexpire) - Set a key's time to live in seconds
+- [expireAt](#expireAt) - Set the expiration for a key as a UNIX timestamp
-- [expireAt, pexpireAt](#expireAt-pexpireAt) - Set the expiration for a key as a UNIX timestamp
+- [pexpireAt](#pexpireAt) - Set the expiration for a key as a UNIX timestamp with millisecond precision
 - [keys, getKeys](#keys-getKeys) - Find all keys matching the given pattern
 - [scan](#scan) - Scan for keys in the keyspace (Redis >= 2.8.0)
 - [migrate](#migrate) - Atomically transfer a key from a Redis instance to another one